tobento-ch/app-task/README.md

 * ```after``` running a task
 * when a task ```failed```

+> [!CAUTION]
+> Hooks events will always be resolved using the app container where [tasks are scheduled](#schedule-tasks-feature), while the main task process might use an app specific container.

+and not any specific app container.

 ### Mail Hook

 With the mail hook you can send mails supporting ```before```, ```after``` and ```failed``` events.